-'''

-Window XGetSelectionOwner( display, selection);
+Window XGetSelectionOwner(display, selection);

-'''

-selection Specifies the selection atom (Se.
+selection Specifies the selection atom whose owner you want

 The XGetSelectionOwner function returns the window ID associated with the window that currently owns the specified selection.
 If no selection was specified, the function returns the constant None.
 If None is returned, there is no owner for the selection.